malachitolbert2/malachitolbert2/README.md

 A web application where users can browse anime, view character details, and see episode information retrieved from an external API.

 ⚙️ Technologies
+- JavaScript
-- React / Next.js
+- Eclipse
-- REST APIs
+- HTML/CSS
-- Supabase
+- Visual Studios

 🔗 Repository
  https://github.com/malachitolbert2/anime-app